henryjos/walkthru2/README.md

 ## More details

-Here's a list:
+### Here's a list:

 - First
 - Second
 - Three
 - Four
-- Five: Third time
+- Five: Fourth time

-## Using Ubuntu
+### Using Ubuntu

 This is a an Ubuntu update:

 - a
 - b
 - c

+This is an Ubuntu update featuring ordered list

+1. All on Ubuntu
+2. Looking for GitHub in File Explorer